 Many businesses develop company culture with great ambition but neglect to maintain it over time.
 They forget that company culture requires constant effort, much like marketing, hiring, or any other long-term initiative.
 You have to create a plan that describes how you will maintain and strengthen company culture throughout the coming months.
 Little by little, you must consistently modify company policies and procedures to align with your core values.
 This is an ongoing, endless process since there will always be more elements of your business (including your own management style) that could be refined to better support company culture.

 And like the previous steps, it’s crucial to be as specific as possible with your long-term plan.
 For example, it’s easy to write down a plan to improve communication or structure.
-But how you will actually do it?
+But how will you do it?
 Which smaller steps will you take to move closer to this larger goal?
 Think about the specific resources associated with implementing new policies: videos, written documents, email surveys, etc.

 6. Market Your Company Culture Through Your Brand

 The first two steps were centered around your ideal employee and establishing the kind of personality you need to look for in new hires.
 Unfortunately, these people won’t come to you on their own.
 Part of the challenge of company culture is its effect on the hiring process.
-If you want to hire a very specific type of person, you have to market to that audience.
+If you want to hire a particular type of person, you have to market to that audience.
 Your ideal employee is out there, searching for a business like yours.
 You just have to make sure that when this person discovers your business, they immediately get the feeling that they’ve found their new home.

 This is why company culture and branding go hand-in-hand.
 Your business’s brand identity is supposed to reflect your core values.
 So, when developing promotional materials (your website, email advertisements, social media presence), keep your company culture in mind.
-Does the voice, structure and messaging reflect your core values?
+Does the voice, structure, and messaging reflect your core values?
 A great start is the “About Us” or “Meet The Team” section of your website.

 How Do Businesses Change Their Company Culture?

-Here’s a few tips for starting this process:
+Here are a few tips for starting this process:

 1. Allow Employees to Share Ideas

-When asked why they don’t prioritize company culture, a common answer from entrepreneurs is “I’m too busy.”
+When asked why they don’t prioritize company culture, a common answer from entrepreneurs is, “I’m too busy.”
 But you can’t put off company culture until you have more time on your hands, as that time may never come.
 You can get started now by creating a group of employees who will brainstorm ideas for core values and new policies.

 Unless these employees have some ideas already, it might not make sense to hold meetings just yet.
 This probably won’t be a good use of their time.
 Instead, just ask them to write down whatever ideas come to mind.
 Once each group member has amassed a decent list, then they can begin holding meetings and decide which ideas to move forward with.